diasraphael/todo-app/README.md

 todo app using react framework

-- using functional components
+- used functional components
-- using redux to store the todos
+- added redux to store the todos
 - included font awesome for delete,edit,done icons
+- used uuid to generate unique id for each todo

 Functionalities